juspay/hyperswitch/cypress-tests/README.md

 ## Running Tests

 Execution of Cypress tests can be done in two modes: Development mode (Interactive) and CI mode (Headless).
 The tests can be executed against a single connector or multiple connectors in parallel.
 Time taken to execute the tests will vary based on the number of connectors and the number of tests.
-For a single connector, the tests will take approximately 07-12 minutes to execute.
+For a single connector, the tests will take approximately 07-12 minutes to execute (this also depends on the hardware configurations).

+For Development mode, the tests will run in the Cypress UI where execution of tests can be seen in real-time and provides a larger area for debugging based on the need.
+In CI mode (Headless), tests run in the terminal without UI interaction and generate reports automatically.

 ### Development Mode (Interactive)